OCEAN EXPEDITIONS WITH INSTRUCTION

 Mahina Expeditions are exciting offshore sail-training experiences that include mastering seamanship, navigation, and heavy weather tactics.

-Since 1989 I’ve sailed over 337,000 miles leading more than 283 sail-training expeditions worldwide and have developed a unique training program with the goal of preparing you for ocean cruising on your own boat.
+I’ve developed this unique training program with the goal of preparing you for coastal or ocean cruising on your own boat.

 Safety Systems Checkout